Echinops6718/HealthInfo/Thiamine.md

 High dosage slows proliferation of many forms of cancer, and causes many forms of cancer to undergo apoptosis.
 Low dosage may accelerate cancer growth.

+---

+The nutrients most likely to be put under stress by thiamine are pantothenic acid (B5), biotin (B7), methylcobalamin/cyanocobalamin (B12), CoQ10, glutathione, molybdenum, and copper.

+If there is any genetic defect downstream from thiamine or any nutrient deficiency downstream — such as biotin or B12 — then coenzyme A (CoA) will never be able to leave.
+It will get stuck in the pathway.
+This will cause CoA sequestration.
+Based on... experiments in humans using inhibitors of B5 metabolism... tingling in the extremities is usually caused by CoA sequestration in the peripheral nerves.
+In the pineal gland, it will reduce melatonin synthesis, interfering with sleep.
+In the liver, it will disrupt the urea cycle, leading to protein intolerance and hyperammonemia.
+Ammonia will lead to fatigue and poor nervous system function.
+It will lead to reduced acetylcholine synthesis, and thus problems with memory, learning, sustained attention, dreaming, and muscular power.

+Overwhelming the biotin-dependent steps will likely cause a partial overlap of symptoms of biotin deficiency, and overwhelming the B12-dependent step will probably cause partial overlap of B12 deficiency symptoms.

 #Alzheimers-protective #anti-cancer #autism-treatment #cardioprotective #diabetes-protective #mitochondria-support #multiple-sclerosis-treatment #neuroprotective #supplement

 https://www.mdpi.com/2673-4540/7/2/28